hingham/quakeProject/userstories.md

 As a curious citizen, I want be able to view earthquakes <br> so that I can learn about where earthquakes happen.
  As a student, I want be able to learn about one or more earthquakes so that I can add to my knowledge of where <br>
 and how earthquakes happen. <br>
- As a potential property owner, I want know what areas are at risk of earthquakes so that I can make informed choices and be prepared.
+ As a potential property owner, I want know what areas are at risk of earthquakes so that I can make informed choices and be prepared. <br>
  <strong> Site Owner </strong>
 As the site owner, I want to be able to add new earthquake data and update current earthquake data.
  As the site owner, I want to be able to view data on user activity.